Radhika-Tupkary/Node-todos-api/README.md

 4. To update an existing todo : PATCH /todos/:id
 5. To delete an existing todo : DELETE /todos/:id

-All the above endpoints related to todos are private so that the user can delete/update/view todos that he/she owns.
+All the above endpoints related to todos are private so that the user can delete/update/view only those todos that he/she owns.
 Todo related endpoints are accessible only when the user is authenticated, meaning logged in.

-**The public RESTful endpoints to sign up for the application or logging into the application are as follows
+**The public RESTful endpoints to sign up for the application or logging into the application are as follows**

 1. POST /users    -> Sign up
 2. POST /users/login     -> Log in for existing users